Mellon Foundation Native American Scholars Initiative (NASI) Summer Undergraduate Internships

 The APS’s Library & Museum has rich and varied collections related to over 650 different Indigenous cultures throughout the Americas.
 Working with mentors, interns will develop their own archives-based projects or pursue research projects identified by the Indigenous communities with which the Center for Native American and Indigenous Research (CNAIR) interacts and collaborates.

-The 2025 NASI Summer Internship will take place from June 9 to August 1, 2025, with a break for the week of July 4th.
-During this time students will work at the APS’s Library & Museum and will also have the opportunity to share their work with a variety of audiences.
+The 2026 NASI Summer Internship will take place from June 15 to August 7, 2026, with a break for the week of July 4th.
+During this time students will work Monday-Friday at the APS’s Library & Museum and will have the opportunity to share their work with a variety of audiences.
 NASI Summer Interns will join a vibrant intellectual community at the APS that includes other scholars working with Native American and Indigenous materials as well as undergraduate summer interns and library fellows from different scholarly fields.
+NASI Summer Interns represent diverse backgrounds and identities, and will have the opportunity to learn from each other, and develop and practice important skills in peer support, collaboration, conflict resolution, and problem-solving.

-Interns will receive a stipend of $3000, as well as travel support to and from Philadelphia at the beginning and end of the internship and to return home during the July 4th holiday break.
-The APS will secure and cover the costs of housing in Philadelphia.
+Interns will receive a stipend of $3,000, as well as travel support to and from Philadelphia at the beginning and end of the internship and, if desired, to return home during the July 4th holiday break.
+The APS will secure and cover the costs of shared housing in Philadelphia.

 The Center for Native American and Indigenous Research at the American Philosophical Society Library & Museum focuses on helping Indigenous communities and scholars to discover and utilize the APS collections in innovative ways.
 For more information, please visit https://www.amphilsoc.org/library/CNAIR